 POSITION

-Players then turn over ANY one of their 7 cards and leave it in place … number side up.
+Players then turn over any one of their 7 cards and leave it in place number side up.

-However, if a player turns over a card that displays the POSITION of a card already turned number side up, the player is bust and their round is over.
+If a player turns over a card that displays the POSITION of a card already turned number side up, the player is then bust, their round is over and the player scores the sum total of the numbers on their card(s) turned.